-(Edit Post – Post updated successfully!)
+(Edit Post – Post updated notification)

-- Your web browser freezes up,
+- Your web browser crashes,

-If you a message that says Are you sure you want to do this?
-Please try again pops up on your screen and you click on ‘Please try again’, you will normally return to a post/page editing screen displaying a previous version of your post, minus any recent changes.
+If you see a message that says “Are you sure you want to do this?
+Please try again” displayed and click on ‘Please try again’, you will normally be taken back to a page/post edit screen displaying an earlier version of your post, minus any changes that you recently made.

 This is where ’autosave’ can bring you peace of mind.